Y637 : Categorical Data Analysis

 Software Used: SAS

-How the software is used: Software will be SAS.
-Used for computation, some programming, and data analysis
+How the software is used: Used for computation, some programming, and data analysis

 Problem Sets: Yes, with a mix of theoretical/conceptual/analytic problems and applied, data analysis.